sirensolutions/arrow/README.md

 ```

 ## Update to a new version of Siren's Apache Arrow
-Developer tips on updating to a new version of Netty can be found here: https://sirensolutions.atlassian.net/wiki/spaces/EN/pages/3108864001/Upgrading+Federate+Apache+Arrow+Version .
+Developer tips on updating to a new version of Arrow can be found here: https://sirensolutions.atlassian.net/wiki/spaces/EN/pages/3108864001/Upgrading+Federate+Apache+Arrow+Version .

 - add `git@github.com:apache/arrow.git` as the `upstream` remote.
 - execute `git fetch --all --tags`